Tijuana Cartel: Captures and trial

 In October 1997, a retired U.S. Air Force C-130A that was sold to the airline Aeropostal Cargo de México was seized by Mexican federal officials, who alleged that the aircraft had been used to haul drugs for the cartel up from Central and South America, as well as around the Mexican interior.
 Investigators had linked the airline's owner, Jesús Villegas Covallos, to Ramón Arellano Félix.

 On August 14, 2006, Francisco Javier Arellano Félix was apprehended by the United States Coast Guard off the coast of Baja California Sur.
 On November 5, 2007, Francisco was sentenced to life in prison, at ADX Florence, after pleading guilty in September 2007 to running a criminal enterprise and laundering money.
-It was later reduced to 23 1/2 years in 2015 and he will be released soon.
+It was later reduced to 23 1/2 years in 2015.

 Benjamin Arellano Felix, who was arrested on March 9, 2002, by the Mexican Army in the state of Puebla, was extradited to the United States on April 29, 2011, to face charges of trafficking cocaine into California.
 He later pleaded guilty to racketeering and conspiracy to launder money, and was sentenced to 25 years in jail on April 2, 2012.
 Once that is served, he will be sent back to Mexico to finish another 22 years for a conviction there.

 On August 31, 2012, Eduardo Arellano Felix was extradited to the United States to face trial for racketeering, money laundering and narcotics trafficking charges in the Southern District of California.
 He pleaded guilty to money laundering and is serving 15 years.

 On July 13, 2023, a nearly 20 year investigation against dozens of Tijuana Cartel defendants concluded when former cartel hitman Juan Francisco Sillas Rocha pled guilty to three charges, including conspiracy to commit murder, in a U.S. federal court in Fargo, North Dakota.

 Los Palillos

 Los Palillos ("The Toothpicks") was a group operating within Tijuana Cartel, who worked as the armed wing of the Tijuana Cartel in the United States, for the control of the criminal activities in California and Nevada.

 They were a criminal organization that operated from San Diego to Los Angeles and other California and Nevada cities.
 To avoid constant confrontations with the police and police interest reducing his wealth, Ramon Arellano Felix began bribing almost any official possible.
 Felix received money from members of the criminal group and local criminals to "kick up" money from their illegal activities such as kidnapping and contract killing take half of the money and give it to the Tijuana Cartel to launder it.
-That was way the Arellano Felix brothers operation included other clans in Tijuana, San Diego and Los Angeles.
+That was how the Arellano Felix brothers' operation included other clans in Tijuana, San Diego and Los Angeles.